Researches

 L. Limited edition cars

-The post-war period brought a desire, we could say a hunger for renewal.
+The post-war period brought a desire, or rather a hunger, for renewal.
 Everything that suggested the past, before the war, needed to be forgotten or overcome.
-Cars were the "first" vehicle of this renewal.
-In practice and in dreams.
-Since its initial appearance, the Aurelia caused a sensation, also because, together with its contemporary Fiat 1400, it represented the first truly new "Italian" automotive product of the post-war period.
-The B20 coupe version is its pinnacle.
-Lancia’s first post-war car, the revolutionary Aurelia designed by Vittorio Jano appeared in 1950.
-Its combination of the first production V6 engine, a 60° design developed by Francesco de Virgilio, with a balanced transaxle gearbox and inboard rear brakes were revelations in post-war Europe.
-The Aurelia Gran Turismo was presented in 1951 as a coupe evolution (type B20) of the B10 saloon with an engine that, finally, was introduced with a displacement at the class limit.
-This was the result of the new policy imposed throughout the company by Gianni Lancia, who had taken over from his mother in 1947.
-The Aurelia engine had been increased to 1,991cc in 1951 and in uprated form went into the B20.
-Lighter and higher geared than the saloon, the B20 was good for a top speed of over 100mph.
-Introduced in 1953, the 3rd and subsequent series B20s were powered by a 2,451cc, 118bhp version of the pushrod V6.
-The shape, designed by Mario Felice Boano and refined and built by Pinin Farina, became an instant classic for its smooth, clean lines and its competition prowess.
-The car was immediately entered for the 1951 Mille Miglia and three "private" examples, of the four that were registered in the names of their drivers, finished in the first seven places overall and took the first three in class, with Bracco-Maglioli finishing second, beaten only by Villoresi's Ferrari that had over twice the displacement of the Lancia.
-Bracco, partnered by Lurani, was then 12th overall in the Le Mans 24 Hours after driving his race car to the event from Italy.
-Lancia prepared seven "Corsa" versions of the car for 1952, six of which registered for the usual "privateers" and which not only took 2nd, 3rd and 4th overall in the Giro di Sicilia, but finished the Mille Miglia in 3rd, 5th, 6th and 8th overall, 1st, 2nd, 3rd in the Targa Florio, 4th, 6th, 8th and 9th in the Coppa d'Oro delle Dolomiti and, equipped with a supercharger, 4th in the Carrera Panamericana.
+Cars became the primary symbol of this renewal, both in practice and in dreams.
+From its very first appearance, the Lancia Aurelia made a sensation, not only because, together with its contemporary Fiat 1400, it represented the first truly new "Italian" automotive product of the post-war period, but also for its technical innovations.
+Lancia’s revolutionary first post-war car, designed by Vittorio Jano, was introduced in 1950.
+It featured the first production V6 engine—a 60° design developed by Francesco de Virgilio—combined with a balanced transaxle gearbox and inboard rear brakes, all of which were groundbreaking innovations in post-war Europe.
+Developed in various versions, the B20 coupe was its pinnacle.
+The Aurelia Gran Turismo was introduced in 1951 as a coupé evolution (B20 type) of the B10 saloon with an engine that, finally, was introduced with a displacement at the class limit.
+This was the result of a new company-wide policy imposed by Gianni Lancia, who had taken over from his mother in 1947.
+The Aurelia engine had been increased to 1,991 cc in 1951 and, in its uprated form, was fitted into the B20.
+Lighter and with a higher gear ratio than the saloon, the B20 was capable of exceeding 160 km/h.
+Introduced in 1953, the 3rd and subsequent series B20s were powered by a 2,451 cc, 118 hp version of the pushrod V6.
+The design, created by Mario Felice Boano and refined and built by Pinin Farina, became an instant classic due to its smooth, clean lines and competition prowess.
+The car was immediately entered for the 1951 Mille Miglia, with three "private" examples, out of the four that were registered in the names of their drivers, finishing in the top seven overall and taking the first three places in class.
+Bracco-Maglioli finished second, beaten only by Villoresi’s Ferrari, which had over twice the displacement of the Lancia.
+Bracco, partnered by Lurani, later drove his car from Italy to France and finished 12th overall in the Le Mans 24 Hours.
+Lancia prepared seven "Corsa" versions of the car for 1952, six of which were entered by privateers.
+These cars secured 2nd, 3rd, and 4th overall in the Giro di Sicilia, finished 3rd, 5th, 6th, and 8th overall at the Mille Miglia, secured 1st, 2nd, and 3rd at the Targa Florio, placed 4th, 6th, 8th, and 9th in the Coppa d'Oro delle Dolomiti, and, when equipped with a supercharger, took 4th at the Carrera Panamericana.

 Chassis B20-1246 (original engine number B20-1255) is a first series and was bought by the gentleman driver Antonio Pozzato.
 It ran the 1952 Mille Miglia #440 (Pozzato/Pozzato), 1953 Mille Miglia #521 (Pozzato/Rossi), 1954 Mille Miglia #415 (Pozzato/Rossi), 1955 Mille Miglia #616 (Pozzato), four Coppa d'Oro delle Dolomiti between 1952 to 1955 and other races during the 1950s.
 It was part of Luigi Compiano's impressive collection, later sold in the famous "2000 Ruote" auction.